Ben 10 (2005 TV series): Theme song

 The theme song for the series was written by Andy Sturmer and sung by Mz.
 Moxy.
-The main title were created by Renegade Animation, who was well known for Hi Hi Puffy AmiYumi, which was created by Ben 10s executive producer Sam Register.
+The main intro sequence was created by Renegade Animation, who was well known for Hi Hi Puffy AmiYumi, which was created by Ben 10s executive producer Sam Register.
 The flash animated sequence during the main title was designed to let the audience know that the show is going to be fun and not just an action show.
 The opening credits were altered in the third season and beyond to reflect that Ghostfreak was no longer to be used, and was replaced by Cannonbolt as the ninth alien.

 Casting

 Kris Zimmerman was in charge of casting and was the voice director.
 Tara Strong voices the title character Ben Tennyson, Upgrade, Benwolf, Lucy Mann-Tennyson, Ken Tennyson, and Sandra Tennyson.
 She also voices Future Gwen and Buzzshock in "Ben 10,000".
 Meagan Smith voices Ben's cousin Gwen Tennyson, and Paul Eiding voices Grandpa Max and his version of Upgrade.

 Steven Blum voices Ben's alien transformations Heatblast and Ghostfreak, as well as the series' main villain Vilgax.
 Dee Bradley Baker voices Ben's transformations Stinkfly, Eye Guy, and Wildmutt, Baker also voices Ben's school bully/friend Cash Murray, and many of his enemies such as The Limax, SixSix, Acid Breath, and the character Elsgood.
 Baker is also notable for voicing various characters and aliens.
 Richard Steven Horvitz voices Ben's Grey Matter transformation and the villain Sublimino.
 Richard McGonagle voices Ben's Four Arms transformation, and the villain Exo-Skull.
 Fred Tatasciore voices Ben's aliens Ripjaws, Cannonbolt, and Way Big, Tatasciore also voices a future version of Ben in "Ben 10,000".
-And Jim Ward voices the transformations Diamondhead, XLR8, and Wildvine, and the character Gordon Tennyson.
+Jim Ward voices the transformations Diamondhead, XLR8, and Wildvine, and the character Gordon Tennyson.